Online College and University Reviews

 What factors about an online program are important to students?

 According to a 2019 annual report, online students consistently rank school reputation, university tuition rates, and a quick path to completion as their top priorities.
-In terms of tuition rates, our own research has revealed that online programs tend to cost less than on-campus ones.
+In terms of tuition rates, our sister site's research has revealed that online programs tend to cost less than on-campus ones.
 Reading through even a few dozen college reviews on GradReports.com reveals additional considerations for college students who’ve opted to pursue an online education.
 The most common include:

 - Interaction with instructors: Just like students of on-campus programs, online students want their instructors to be highly responsive.
 They also value instructors who demonstrate that they are informed, engaged, and concerned about student success.